Skip to main content

 StatusDescription

-DraftSession created but no quantities entered yet
+DraftSession created but not yet submitted

 CancelledSession cancelled and no longer active